megamayoy/smth-smth-v2-baseline-with-models/README.md

 - `column_units: 512`: desired number of units in feature space for each sample

 ## How to use a pre-trained model?
-- Pre-trained models available in directory: `trained_models/pretrained/` With their respective config files here: `configs/pretrained/`
+- Pre-trained models are available in directory: `trained_models/pretrained/` With their respective config files here: `configs/pretrained/`

 - We provide a vanilla implementation of consisting of 11 layers of